zanadoman/Reach-The-Light/README.md

 # Reach The Light
-Uni Game Jam project, made with Wizard Engine and NeoTypesPP
+A simple cat game made for EGCE Game Jam with Wizard Engine and NeoTypesPP.